-The Red Line will utilize buses developed specifically for operation on the Red Line.
-The buses will be 60’ articulated buses with doors opening on either side of the bus.
+The Red Line will utilize 60’ articulated buses with doors opening on either side of the bus.
 The buses will be fully electric, with a range of up to 275 miles.

 Buses will provide space for 2 bicycles onboard the vehicle.
 Bicyclists will board at a designated door nearest the space for bicycle storage, and platform-level boarding will enable bicyclists to conveniently and easily roll their bikes on and off each bus.
 There will be no bike rack for bicycle storage on the front of the BRT buses.

 To ensure the Red Line can maintain its speed and frequency, it must avoid any delays caused by congestion or traffic incidents.
-To that end, the Red Line will operate in dedicated lanes where traffic volumes are sufficient to create the potential for delays.
-Specifically, the Red Line will operate in a single, dedicated, bi-directional lane on College Avenue (with the lanes separating on either side of each station).
-The Red Line will operate in separate, unidirectional lanes on Meridian Street and Capitol Avenue.
-The Southern portion of the Red Line on Virginia and Shelby will not have dedicated lanes due to the physical limitations of those narrow streets.
+To that end, the Red Line operates on dedicated lanes where traffic volumes are sufficient to create the potential for delays.
+Specifically, the Red Line operates in a single, dedicated, bi-directional lane on College Avenue (with the lanes separating on either side of each station).
+The Red Line operates in separate, unidirectional lanes on Meridian Street and Capitol Avenue.
+The Southern portion of the Red Line on Virginia and Shelby do not have dedicated lanes due to the physical limitations of those narrow streets.
 Traffic volumes on Virginia and Shelby are also lower than College, 38th, Meridian, and Capitol.
-Dedicated lanes will be marked and striped with “Bus Only,” and in some cases, may be painted red to delineate them from regular car lanes.
-Emergency vehicles will also be able to use the dedicated lanes.
+Dedicated lanes are marked and striped with “Bus Only,” and in some cases, painted red to delineate them from regular car lanes.
+Emergency vehicles can also use the dedicated lanes.

 Electrical Charging Infrastructure

-The battery capacity of the buses will be sufficient to allow all charging to take place at the IndyGo facility; additional infrastructure will be installed along the route for wireless charging – allowing vehicles to stay in service during full day.
+The battery capacity of the buses is sufficient to allow all charging to take place at the IndyGo facility; additional infrastructure will be installed along the route for wireless charging – allowing vehicles to stay in service during a full day.

 Median and Raised Curbs

-A slightly raised curb, measuring four inches in height and eighteen inches in width, will be used on Meridian Street and College Avenue to minimize potential conflicts between BRT vehicles and cars that could result from a car turning left across a bus lane with a through-traveling bus.
-To compensate for reduced direct access to the driveways of residences and businesses along these corridors, U-turns will be permitted at signalized intersections with a protected left turn phased into the traffic signal cycle.
+A slightly raised curb, measuring four inches in height and eighteen inches in width, is used on Meridian Street and College Avenue to minimize potential conflicts between BRT vehicles and cars that could result from a car turning left across a bus lane with a through-traveling bus.
+To compensate for reduced direct access to the driveways of residences and businesses along these corridors, U-turns are permitted at signalized intersections with a protected left turn phased into the traffic signal cycle.

-On Meridian Street, the raised curb will separate the two bus-only lanes.
-Along College Avenue, the raised curb will be in the center of the bi-directional bus-only lane.
+On Meridian Street, the raised curb is separate from the two bus-only lanes.
+Along College Avenue, the raised curb is in the center of the bi-directional bus-only lane.